 While we are not tax consultants or CPAs, in this article, we try to help you understand sales tax for your business and your peace of mind.

 They say the two things guaranteed in life are death and taxes.
 That is why every year, like clockwork, tax filing finds us and sends us all into a minor panic.
-But not this year.
-In October 2020, Printify started applying sales tax to states we are registered to collect.
+But we have good news for you: since October 2020, Printify has been applying sales tax to the states where we are registered to collect.
 It doesn’t mean you are no longer required to collect taxes in the states you have sales tax nexus, but you don’t have to worry about sales tax compliance in other US-based destinations.

 We have also outlined essential information about sales tax in this article.
 We partnered with the experts at TaxJar for more resources.
 You will no longer need to waste hours scouring the internet, trying to figure out sales tax.
 While we recommend a tax expert for specialized sales tax advice, we hope this article gets you one step closer to understand sales tax and closer to some well-deserved peace of mind.

 Printify collects sales tax on all taxable products in every state we are registered.
 Please submit your resale or tax-exemption certificates.